 The P51s began arriving in England in convoys that were exposed to the fiercest period of U-boat sinkings.
 Since America was now in the war and helping out, the USAAC took them for its own use.
 The Americans commenced daylight bombing operations in August 1942, the American military feeling that daylight operations suited them best due to advanced technology such as the Norden bombsight.
 The British, more experienced with current realities of war, bombed at night with less accuracy but also far fewer losses.
 Even though they bombed in broad daylight, the American bombers often went without escorts of any kind, relying upon their defensive armament.

 The British, though, had it right: daylight bombing, especially at long ranges without fighter cover, subjected the attackers to unsustainable losses.
-The infamous Schweinfurt-Regensburg mission against ball-bearing factories of August 1943 was absolutely devastating, with the Americans losing no less than 60 bombers, with many more damaged beyond repair.
+The infamous Schweinfurt-Regensburg mission against ball-bearing factories in August 1943 was absolutely devastating, with the Americans losing no less than 60 bombers, with much more damaged beyond repair.
 It was a loss rate of 16%, not even counting the cripples that barely made it back to base.
 No air force could sustain such losses.
 The 14 October 1943 attack was even worse, losing 77 B-17s for an astonishing loss rate of 26%.

 As so often happens in war, though, disaster sowed the seeds of recovery and triumph.
 The USAAC boys were stubborn: to start bombing at night like the British would be a galling admission of defeat and bull-headedness.
 Virtually every fighter in the arsenal was tried out as an escort: the P-38, the P-47, even the Boeing YB-40.
-While the fighter had a good enough rage of 4 hours 45 minutes of flight time, that wasn't enough to cover key objectives in side Germany.
+While the fighter had a good enough rage of 4 hours 45 minutes of flight time, that wasn't enough to cover key objectives inside Germany.
 Then someone came up with the idea of an extra 85-gallon fuel tank inside the plane - not normal practice for fighters - and suddenly everything changed.

 The P-47 escorts began to be replaced with Mustangs, a process that continued throughout the rest of the war.
 By the end of 1944, all but one of the 15 escort groups flew Mustangs.
-As a high performance fighter with range, it easily overcame the German heavy fighters.
-It also introduced all sorts of complications in the Luftwaffe fighter strategy, because the vaunted Focke-Wulf 190 was fine enough at low altitudes and even at higher bomber altitudes against bombers, but at high altitudes against P-51s it was no match.
+As a high-performance fighter with range, it easily overcame the German heavy fighters.
+It also introduced all sorts of complications in the Luftwaffe fighter strategy, because the vaunted Focke-Wulf 190 was fine enough at low altitudes and even at higher bomber altitudes against bombers, but at high altitudes against P-51s, it was no match.
 The Luftwaffe had to separate its fighters and concentrate on using the Me-109 at altitude and confine the FW-190 to ground attacks and other lower-altitude roles.
 The Luftwaffe was already strained, and having to use its fighters in limited roles compounded the problem.
 This is something, incidentally, that Luftwaffe FW-190 pilots rarely mention in their recounting of World War II air battles, preferring to leave the impression that their favorite fighter - the Focke Wulf - was superior in all of its roles.
 It wasn't.

 With Luftwaffe defenses strained to the maximum, General James Doolittle - famous from the April 1942 raid against Japan - decided to go for the kill.
 He told the P-51 pilots to stop simply escorting the bombers and actually hunt down Luftwaffe planes independently.

 At that point, bomber missions became almost a pretext for fighter sweeps to clear the skies of the Luftwaffe.
-The Germans remained in the air war until the very end, but the Luftwaffe's effectiveness began an irreversible decline during "Big Week" in Febuary 1944 - sustained attacks against German air manufacturing facilities designed to draw a Luftwaffe response - and the weeks leading up to the 6 June 1944 invasion of Normandy.
+The Germans remained in the air war until the very end, but the Luftwaffe's effectiveness began an irreversible decline during "Big Week" in February 1944 - sustained attacks against German air manufacturing facilities designed to draw a Luftwaffe response - and the weeks leading up to the 6 June 1944 invasion of Normandy.

 The Luftwaffe essentially began to be shot out of the sky once the P-51D was unleashed.
 Not only were the P51s superior, there were more of them, and their numbers just kept increasing.
 Only the advent of advanced Luftwaffe jet fighters from late-1944 on posed a threat, but they were more interested in shooting down the big bombers than trying to eliminate the P51s that seemed to be everywhere.
-Just about the only area where the German piston-engine fighters had parity, let alone superiority was in turn radius - a factor not to be discounted, because that undoubtedly saved a lot of German pilots' lives.
+Just about the only area where the German piston-engine fighters had parity, let alone superiority was in turn radius - a factor not to be discounted because that undoubtedly saved a lot of German pilots' lives.
 However, most encounters would have been pursuits, where the Mustangs excelled, or single-pass missions, where Mustang with six .50 caliber machine guns was deadly.

-The dirty secret of the Wehrmacht was that it relied very heavily on 19th Century technology: horses, barges and railroads.
+The dirty secret of the Wehrmacht was that it relied very heavily on 19th Century technology: horses, barges, and railroads.
 When mapping out operations in the ETO during 1944/1945, it becomes clear immediately that the Germans were defending the railroads, and once those were interdicted, the Germans began to run out of supplies and were forced to retreat.
 That had been the case in Russia for years, but not a lot had been known in the West about the course of battles on the Eastern Front.
-As the Luftwaffe lost its parity over France, the P-51s could turn to destroying railroads, barges and bridges.
+As the Luftwaffe lost its parity over France, the P-51s could turn to destroying railroads, barges, and bridges.
 This intensified German supply problems.
 The P-51s also contributed greatly to the success of the Normandy invasion by destroying German troop columns as they advanced, usually at the pace of a marching soldier, to reinforce the German defenders there.